Seido knives review

 While it can be resharpened easily, it loses its edge very fast.
 The softer the blade gets, the harder it is to sharpen.

-In addition, Seido Knives talk about their handcrafted Japanese knives but they never mention where it is really made.
+In addition, Seido Knives talks about their handcrafted Japanese knives but they never mention where it is really made.
 Legit Japanese brands take pride in their products and will always talk about the city they are made in and the process of making the knife.

 Seido kitchen knives fail to mention any of that on top of the use of 7Cr17 which is Chinese steel and never used in making Japanese knives.